— W. Clement Stone

-Lots of studying, thinking, and planning led up to the event of this date in 1996, when the Nintendo 64 was put on the market in Japan.
+Lots of studying, thinking, and planning led to the release of the Nintendo 64 on this day in 1996 in Japan.

-After three years of developing the product with the code name "Project Reality," the console featured the world's first true 64-bit home video game system, a revolution in the gaming industry.
+After three years of development under the code name “Project Reality,” Nintendo unveiled the world’s first true 64-bit home video game console—an innovation that transformed the gaming industry.

-"Nothing succeeds like success," observed writer Alexandre Dumas.
+“Nothing succeeds like success,” noted writer Alexandre Dumas.

-And success and innovation are inherent at Nintendo.
-Founded in 1889 by Fusajiro Yamauchi, the company first manufactured Hanafuda cards, the Japanese playing cards so popular with adults and children in Japan, Hawaii, and throughout the world.
+And success has long been woven into Nintendo’s story.
+Founded in 1889 by Fusajiro Yamauchi, the company originally produced Hanafuda playing cards, beloved in Japan, Hawaii, and around the world.

 “Along with success,” said Euripides in Hippolytos, “comes a reputation for wisdom.”